 Project Summary: This is a companion project to all of the projects within the Health Data Infrastructure focus area.
-Due to the nature of those projects, we need specific skills to support the State and stakeholders in decision-making and implementation.
-The specific skills needed are IT Enterprise Architects, Business Analysts, and Subject-Matter Experts.
+These projects require specific skills to support the State and stakeholders in decision-making and implementation, including IT Enterprise Architects, Business Analysts, and Subject-Matter Experts.

-Accessed as necessary to support various Health Data Infrastructure projects.
+• Accessed as necessary to support various Health Data Infrastructure projects.